Trustmark National Bank mortgage review

 You can get help with your mortgage costs, but you need a loan officer to apply.

 Trustmark National is a regional bank serving five southern states, and its mortgage offerings mostly include traditional conventional and government-backed loans.
 The bank does offer a few programs to help low-income borrowers with down payments and closing costs.
-However, you need to connect with a loan officer before you can apply for a home loan or see any rates.
+However, you need to connect with a loan officer before applying for a home loan or see any rates.

 |Loan products offered||Conventional, Jumbo, Refinance, FHA, VA, USDA, HELOC|